pagkly/Zed/Investopedia3/How the Purchase Annual Percentage Rate (APR) Works.md

 The APR on a credit card is an annualized percentage rate that is applied monthly.
 For example, if the advertised APR on a credit card is 19%, an interest rate of 1.58% of the outstanding balance will be added monthly to the total amount owed.

-If the balance is paid in full no later than the period between the end of a billing cycle and the date your payment is due, often referred to as the grace period, no APR is added.
+If the balance is paid in full no later than the period between the end of a billing cycle and the date your payment is due, often referred to as the [[A Closer Look at Grace Periods|grace period]], no APR is added.

 ### Key Takeaways